ShawnEvans77/marnie-bot/README.md

-# marnie bot 👢
+# marnie

-Marnie Bot is a Discord bot that allows you to fetch data on Pokemon, Pokemon items, Pokemon moves, and Pokemon abilities.
+Marnie is a Discord bot that allows you to fetch data on Pokemon, Pokemon items, Pokemon moves, and Pokemon abilities.
 No vibe coding was used in this project and this isn't a ChatGPT wrapper.
 It is called Marnie Bot because who wouldn't want to be a part of Team Yell?

 Feel free to clone the source code to set up your own version of the bot.